Arts Administration and Cultural Entrepreneurship (AACE)

 AACE 6110.
 Information Technology for Arts and Cultural Organizations.
 3 Hours.

-Management in arts and cultural organizations increasingly involves decisions about technology, yet many leaders and managers feel intimidated by technical experts.
-The backgrounds of these leaders are typically arts-based rather than technical, and even a technical background can be eclipsed by rapid changes in technologies.
-This course seeks to provide nontechnical students with a clear and current understanding of key information technology (IT) concepts set in the context of arts and cultural organizations and to empower them to make decisions that map technology to strategy.
-Offers students an opportunity to identify technical terms, stakeholders, and issues; to evaluate IT challenges; to apply best-practice frameworks; and to identify business needs and compare technical solutions in order to minimize cost and maximize strategic alignment.
-Combines readings, casework, video lectures, screencasts, guest videos and a hands-on approach to researching solutions and leading change.
-Includes both group and individual deliverables that students will synthesize to create and present a final project.
-Prereq.
-Not open to business students.
+Offers nontechnical students an opportunity to obtain a clear and current understanding of key information technology (IT) concepts set in the context of arts and cultural organizations and to empower them to make decisions that map technology to strategy.
+Covers how to identify technical terms, stakeholders, and issues; evaluate IT challenges; apply best-practice frameworks; and identify business needs and compare technical solutions in order to minimize cost and maximize strategic alignment.
+Combines readings, casework, video lectures, screen casts, guest videos, and a hands-on approach to researching solutions and leading change.
+Includes both group and individual deliverables that students synthesize to create and present a final project.

 AACE 6200.
 Programming and Community Engagement for Cultural Entrepreneurs.
 3 Hours.

-How do cultural entrepreneurs turn new ideas into concrete initiatives?
-How do they communicate with and learn from their audiences and communities to assess and evaluate the implementation of cultural endeavors?
-This course examines the role and tools of the cultural entrepreneur and investigates practical and tactical approaches centered around real-world examples.
+Examines the role and tools of the cultural entrepreneur and investigates practical and tactical approaches centered around real-world examples.
+Topics include how cultural entrepreneurs turn new ideas into concrete initiatives and how they communicate with and learn from their audiences and communities to assess and evaluate the implementation of cultural endeavors.
 Offers students an opportunity to create their own cultural initiative from the ground up.
 Through modules covering mission and vision, program evaluation, community engagement, and basic resource management, the successful student should finish the course with a real project “in a box,” ready to launch.
-Prereq.
-Not open to business students.